Botanical Name: Monstera deliciosa

 This handsome foliage plant is a climber in the wild, scrambling up large trees, anchoring itself with thick aerial roots which also take in moisture and nutrients.
 You can tuck aerial roots that emerge near its base into the soil and train others to climb a moss pole.

 Young plants have smooth leaves.
-But as it matures, the leaves develop deeply cut edges and wide slits.
+But as Monstera deliciosa matures, the leaves develop deeply cut edges and wide slits.
 In its native jungle habitat, the slashes, holes and cuts in the large leaves help the plant to withstand strong winds and torrential downpours.

-Most problems with Monstera will show in its leaves.
+Most problems with Monstera deliciosa will show in its leaves.

 Deliciosa means pleasing, referring to the white spadix flower (shown at right) that develops into edible berries on mature plants grown in tropical Central America.
 However, Swiss Cheese Plant rarely produces flower and fruit when grown indoors.